AnjaliKampalli/AnjaliKampalli/README.md

 ### Hi there 👋

-- 🔭 I’m upcoming Application Developer in ThoughtWorks
+- 🔭 I’m Application Developer in ThoughtWorks
-- 🌱 I’m currently learning Front end Development
+- 🌱
 - 📫 How to reach me: anjalikampalli@gmail.com